cksystemsteaching/selfie/assignments/introductory-assignments.md

 If we have more than 8 bits, this is not a problem.
 However, with computers, everything is finite, in particular memory.

 Moreover, arithmetic operations are on most machines implemented for bit strings with a fixed size, such as 8 bits.
-On such machines adding 11111111 and 00000001 results in what is called *arithmetic overflow*.
+On such machines adding 11111111 and 00000001 results in what is called arithmetic overflow.

 [Arithmetic Overflow](https://en.wikipedia.org/wiki/Arithmetic_overflow): This occurs when an arithmetic operation attempts to create a numeric value too large to be represented within the available storage space.

 How can we deal with arithmetic overflow?
-Two approaches can be combined: *detection* and *semantics*.
+Two approaches can be combined: detection and semantics.
 If an arithmetic overflow is detected, one can discard the computation and do something else.

 For this purpose, most processors feature a so-called carry bit or [carry flag](https://en.wikipedia.org/wiki/Carry_flag).
 The carry flag is set if an arithmetic operation causes an overflow indicated by a carry out of the most significant bit.
 In our example, the 9-th bit in 100000000 is that carry bit.